DreamFly6/SBDynamicWaterNode/README.md

 [self.waterNode splashAtX:100 force:20 width:20];
 ```

 Various properties of DynamicWaterNode can be changed to control the feel of the water.
-The demo project includes a settings screen where you can set these to see their effect.
+The demo project includes a settings screen where you can alter these to see their effect.